naccdata/data-platform-demos/demo/fwcli/README.md

 > This demo uses a Linux Docker container running on an x86 platform in order to use the Classic Flywheel CLI.
 > The project has been tested on both Apple silicon and Intel Macs.

+You will need [Docker](https://www.docker.com) installed to be able to run this demo.

+>If you are running the VSCode Dev Container for the repo (see the [top-level README](../../README.md#python-environment)), then Docker is already installed.

 ## Setting the center and pipeline in the entrypoint script

 Before you can run this demo, you need to make a couple of changes in the file `demo/fwcli/src/docker/entrypoint.sh`.